-Won through International Design Competition in 2009 and completed in 2013, this commission creates a sequence of new public spaces adjacent to the City Hall in the centre of the Danish capital.
+Won through International Design Competition, this commission creates a sequence of new public spaces adjacent to the City Hall in the centre of the Danish capital.

 The site is divided into two spaces separated by a new woodland of 120 cherry trees.
 At one end a new public space is created – Vartov Square (or ‘Alms–House Square’) which is overlooked by the oldest of the neighbouring buildings.
 This building is the backdrop to a little–known Hans Christian Andersen story where the protagonist looks over the square from a window in the building.
 The subtle pattern of the square’s surface is generated from the windows of this same building.